ncbi/elastic-blast-docs/docs/source/configuration.rst

     Type of GCP or AWS machine to start as worker node(s).

-    **NOTE**: The machine's available RAM must be as large as the size of the BLASTDB specified by `BLAST database`_.
+    **NOTE**: The machine's available RAM should be large enough to contain the sequences in the database (one byte per residue or one byte per four bases) plus 20%.

-    We recommend that you choose a machine with at least 50% more RAM than the BLASTDB size.

     * Default: ``n1-standard-32`` for GCP, ``m5.8xlarge`` for AWS.
+    * The default machines have 32 cores and about 120GB of RAM.
     * Values: String, see `GCP machine types <https://cloud.google.com/compute/docs/machine-types#general_purpose>`_ or `AWS instance types <https://aws.amazon.com/ec2/instance-types>`_ accordingly.

 .. code-block::